blitzy-auto/simple-hello-word-for-automation-pro-user/README.md

    }
    ```

-   - `status`: Always returns "ok" when server is running
+   - `status`: Always returns "ok" when the server is running
    - `uptime`: Number of seconds the server has been running
    - `timestamp`: Current server time in ISO 8601 format